orchidalgia/CBM101/setup.md

 ```bash
 mamba env update
 ```
 **NB!** If this fails, we recommend you temporarily deactivate your antivirus (AV) software.
 Some software conflates python.exe with a virus (IDP.generic), and will corrupt your install.
-If your AV gives this warning, delete your environment (`conda remove --name cbm101 --all --yes`), deactivate the AV and run the commands below.
+If your AV gives this warning, delete your environment (`conda remove --name cbm101 --all --yes`), deactivate the AV and run the command above again.
 You should then reactivate the AV.

 ### Activate the environment: